vmware-archive/arca-android/arca-app/arca-fragments/README.md

 ## ViewManager

-By default the `ArcaViewManager` uses the built in `android.R` values to find at manage your view state for you.
-That means if you have three views with ids `android.R.id.list`, `android.R.id.empty`, and `android.R.id.progress` everything should work out of the box.
-If you need to customize the behaviour you can use `setContentId()`, `setEmptyId()`, and `setProgressId()` to override which id it looks for in your hierarchy.
+By default the `ArcaViewManager` uses the built in `android.R.id` values to find at manage 3 different view states in your fragment.

+#### Progress

+The view manager looks for a view with id `android.R.id.progress` to display when content is loading.

+#### Content

+The view manager looks for a view with id `android.R.id.content` or `android.R.id.list` to display when the cursor has content to display.

+#### Empty

+The view manager looks for a view with id `android.R.id.empty` to display when the cursor has no content to display.

+### Customization

+You can use `setContentId(final int id)`, `setEmptyId(final int id)`, and `setProgressId(final int id)` to override which id it looks for in your hierarchy.